Get your FREE Email Prompts to write your weekly emails QUICKLY and EASILY. Click HERE.

 Even with those quick fingers moving away from the ads, several times we had heard an ad for a local business offering windshield repair.

 The repetition gave me a sense of “knowing” the business…even though I didn’t.
+We had never used them.
+Never met them.
+Never even met anyone who had used them.

 It was the first time I recognized the power of familiarity.